Afrasiab: In the Shahnameh

 According to the Shahnameh (Book of Kings) by the Persian epic poet Ferdowsi, Afrasiab was the king and hero of Turan and an archenemy of Iran.
 He is the most prominent of all Turanian kings in Iranian mythology.
 He is a great warrior, an able commander, and an agent of Ahriman.
 He possesses supernatural powers and is intent on destroying the Iranian lands.
-He is brother to Garsivaz, and the son of Pashang.
+He is the brother of Garsivaz and the son of Pashang.
 He was an enemy of Rostam and Kay Khosrow, and was defeated by them.
 According to the Shahnameh, he met his death in a cave known as the Hang-e Afrasiab, or the dying place of Afrasiab, on a mountaintop in Azerbaijan.
-The fugitive Afrasiab, having been repeatedly defeated by the armies of his adversary, the mythical King of Iran Kay Khosrow (who happened to be his own grandson, through his daughter Farangis), wandered wretchedly and fearfully around, and eventually took refuge in this cave and died.
+The fugitive Afrasiab, having been repeatedly defeated by the armies of the mythical King of Iran Kay Khosrow (who happened to be Afrasiab's grandson, through his daughter Farangis), wandered wretchedly and fearfully around, and eventually took refuge in this cave and died.